 The key to film production scheduling is meeting deadlines while remaining on budget.
 Crew members need to know their deadlines so they can work efficiently toward their goals.
 They must have everything prepared when it’s needed so that production can move along quickly without any unnecessary delays or problems occurring during filming time.

 A good production manager has experience leading people.

 Wondering what does film production schedule mean?
 We are here to help.

 Description: Film Production Schedule is a timeline used by the crew and cast during the making of a feature-length motion picture.
 The Film Production Schedule is created before filming begins, when all of the other departments have already been assigned and the shooting script has been finalized.
 This means that all of the scenes in the film have already been written, and all of the locations have already been selected.

 A shot list is a detailed list of shots needed to create a scene or sequence in a movie.
 The scene or sequence is broken down into shots that detail what must be filmed and in what order.
-The order of these shots can change as needs change or as new material becomes available for editing purposes, but often a shot list will be followed exactly as it’s laid out.
+The order of these shots can change as it needs to or as new material becomes available for editing purposes, but a shot list is often followed exactly as it’s laid out.
 It’s very important that this type of schedule be adhered to carefully so that production doesn’t run over schedule and over budget.
-It’s also important so that all of the material needed for postproduction has been shot prior to editing.
+It’s also important that all of the material needed for postproduction has been shot prior to editing.

-Postproduction refers to any work done on a production after principal photography has wrapped.
-This includes editing, color correction, visual effects, recording sound effects and music, creating titles, etc.
+Postproduction refers to any work done on production after principal photography has wrapped.
+This includes editing, color correction, visual effects, recording sound effects, and music, creating titles, etc.